camroga/jonaprieto.github.io/about.md

 - github-pages
 - jekyll with minima theme
-- algolia plus some modifications provide the search engine
+- algolia provides the search engine plus modifications
 - agda to typecheck some experiments
-- agda2html for embedding Agda code in post
+- agda2html for embedding Agda code in html
 - ipe to draw the pictures
-- Timelinejs to show some test timelines
+- timelinejs to show some test timelines
 - more...